suca19/fs-assignment-2-2024-71930/README.md

 pip install -r backend/requirements.txt
 ```
 ## Set Up the Database:

+# This project uses sqlite3 that is library that provides a lightweight disk-based database that doesn't require a separate server process and allows accessing the database.

 - Run the migrations to create the necessary tables in the database: